sivahuang77/citrux-cli/docs/hooks/writing-hooks.md

 ### Step 3: Test your hook

-Run Gemini CLI and execute any command that uses tools:
+Run Citrux CLI and execute any command that uses tools:

 ```
 > Read the README.md file